hedyhli/outline.nvim/README.md

 },
 ```

-This allows Lazy.nvim to lazy load the plugin on commands `Outline`,
+This allows Lazy.nvim to lazy-load the plugin on commands `Outline`,
 `OutlineOpen`, and your keybindings.